 - A rooftop ice bar opening in Liverpool.

-The key is to do something interesting that you think is newsworthy and pitch the story to a suitable publication.
+The key is to do something interesting that you think is newsworthy, pitch the story to a suitable publication and watch it spread by word of mouth.

 Choose Suitable Publications

-Unfortunately, a national newspaper is unlikely to be interested in your event unless you have somehow bagged a world-famous name to perform at your club.
+Unfortunately, a national newspaper is unlikely to be interested in your event unless you have somehow bagged a world-famous name to perform at your nightclub.

-On the other hand, local nightlife or music bloggers that specialise in your area may be more interested.
+On the other hand, local nightlife or music bloggers that specialize in your area may be more interested.
 Some of these blogs will have big audiences.

 Find these publications by Googling your area plus “nightlife magazine” or “music blog.”
-There are a surprising number around.
+There is a surprising number around.
 For example, here are sites that cover Liverpool, Manchester, East London, Leeds, and Birmingham.

-Ultimately, it’s just a case of reaching out to the people who have an audience similar to the people you want to attract.
+Ultimately, it’s just a case of reaching out to the people who have an audience similar to the people you want to attract and present your marketing ideas to them.

 What to Include in a Press Release

-When looking for press coverage, there are several things you can do to increase the chances of being successful.
+When looking for press coverage, there are several things you can do to increase the chances of being successful and attracting more customers.
 These revolve around making it as easy as possible for publications to publish your story.

 When sending out a press release, be sure to include high-quality pictures that publications can use.
 Also, add quotes that publications can easily use.
 Consider making yourself available for interviews and mentioning your availability in the press pack.